LoganMiller5505/LoganMiller5505/README.md

 </td></tr></table>

 <br/>

-# Future Plans
-- ☀️ Use developing frontend skills to update the [Solar Flare Detection Project](https://github.com/LoganMiller5505/auburnhacks24) so that the website integration properly displays the model predictions
-- 🎵 Build an application that uses the Spotify API to produce new, smooth transitions between songs

 <!--
 **LoganMiller5505/LoganMiller5505** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.